From Dana's Guests

 This past week I had the privilege of attending a concert at Carnegie Hall.
 It is always a privilege to attend almost anything at Carnegie Hall, so rich in all its tradition, but what made this particular evening a particularly special one is that The Sphinx Laureates were playing!

-Aaron Dworkin founded the Sphinx Organization eleven years ago as a result of his commitment to provide an opportunity to Black and Latino kids to learn how to play the string instruments, to prepare them to play professionally and to expand the opportunities available to them, on a global level.
+Aaron Dworkin founded the Sphinx Organization thirteen years ago as a result of his commitment to provide an opportunity to Black and Latino kids to learn how to play the string instruments, to prepare them to play professionally and to expand the opportunities available to them, on a global level.
 What he has created, along with his faculty and staff is breath taking and the pleasure to continue to participate with them –

 is all mine.